 Managing Partner - Praxis Compliance

-Paul McGovern is Managing Partner of Praxis Compliance, an HR compliance consulting firm specializing in Affirmative Action, EEO/Employee Relations investigation and remediation, and Diversity & Inclusion program design.
-Paul is a NILG Board member representing the Northeast Region.
-He served as NILG Chair from 2017-2020.
-Paul is a former program lead for Verizon Communications Affirmative Action and EEO/Employee Relations investigations initiatives.
-An attorney, Paul was a member of Verizon Communication’s Legal Department and a litigator in private practice.
+Paul McGovern is Managing Partner of Praxis Compliance, an HR Compliance consulting firm specializing in Affirmative Action, EEO/Employee Relations investigation and remediation, and Diversity & Inclusion program design.
+Paul is a National Industry Liaison Group (NILG) Board member representing the Northeast region.
+He served as NILG Chair from 2007 to 2020.
+Paul is former program lead for Verizon Communications’ Affirmative Action program and for EEO investigations.
+An attorney, Mr. McGovern was a member of Verizon Communication’s Legal Department and a litigator in private practice.

-Fred Melkey has over 16 years of experience related to Affirmative Action compliance.
+Fred Melkey has over 18 years of experience related to Affirmative Action compliance.
 In his current role as the Corporate Director of EEO and Affirmative Action for Emerson Electric Co., he has responsibility for over 100 AAPs.
-Fred began his career as an Engineer.
-For his “mid-life crisis” he attended law school in the evenings.
+Fred began his career as an Engineer. and moved into campus recruiting as his fist foray into HR.
+For his “midlife crisis” he attended law school in the evenings.
 He has held EEO/AA related roles in a wide variety of industries including working for Intel, The Hartford Insurance, The Massachusetts Institute of Technology (MIT), and Emerson.
 Fred earned a BS in Industrial Engineering from Purdue University, an MBA from the University of New Mexico, and a JD with Honors from the University of Connecticut School of Law.

 Carmen Navarro is the Regional Director for the Office of Federal Contract Compliance Programs (OFCCP) Midwest Region.
 In her current role, she leads a team of skilled employees charged with carrying out the agency’s mission of protecting workers, promoting diversity and enforcing federal employment law.